Thu, Nov 22, 2018

 In this article my goal was to give you a starting point before you decide to build your own log cabin.
 As you can see there are many steps I’ve left out such as financing, permits and construction schedules.
 Plus, I didn’t even mention the wide variety of log notch styles - which are a heated issue among log home builders.

 If you would like to learn more about building a log home I’d encourage you to sign up for my online course called the Log Home Master Class.

 What questions do you have about log home construction?
-Feel free to send me an email or connect with us on Twitter.
+Please leave a comment below.